Saturday, February 18, 2023

 The endpoint and the follow-up are important.
 For men who are aged 60-70 at the time of prostatectomy, none of the trials had long enough follow-up to detect a difference in overall survival.
 MFS improvement may be small in the short-run, but metastases may appear later and adversely affect quality of life.
 Those who want to be definitively cured (i.e., no evidence of disease as evinced by PSA) should have at least short-term ADT.

-24 months of ADT beneficial
+24 months of ADT slightly better than 6 months

 RTOG 9601 showed that 24 months of adjuvant ADT did not improve survival when postprostatectomy PSA was below 0.7 ng/ml.
 A recent analysis by Spratt et al. suggested that adjuvant ADT is always necessary when PSA ≥ 1.5 ng/ml, but that risks may outweigh benefits when PSA is lower than 0.6 ng/ml.
 There were 760 patients with 13 years of follow-up.
 The primary endpoint was overall survival.